danielschmitz/tasks-node-knex-swagger/README.md

 # Tasks API (with nodejs, knex and swagger)

-A simple tasks api with nodejs, knex and swagger
+A simple tasks api with nodejs, knex, joi and swagger

 Demo: TODO